Aaliyah, 1993, Music Video, credit: Gaffer

 Credit: D.P./ Camera Operator

 I have been part of the Grammy crew; working with N.A.R.A.S., covering events, rehearsals, and interviews over the entire week.
 They set me loose to work literally on the red carpet in ’06, through 2016.
 I’ve been shooting the Grammy Red Carpet for 10 YEARS. wow.
 Some of my past favorite moments were meeting Ringo Starr, Alain Touissant, Dr. John and watching U2 rehearse live.
 In 2016 the fire marshal finally booted us off our free-ranging style on the carpet, end of an era.
-In 2017 I figured, time to move on to other projects!
+In 2017 I figured, maybe time to move on to other projects!

 Emmylou Harris, 2007, live performance, Credit: Camera Operator